 Using one kind of profitability ratio over another can be a disadvantage.

-It's best to use contribution margins as a measure for profit as well as productivity.
-Compare your profit to the rest of the industry's when competing with other companies.
+It’s best to use contribution margins as a measure of profit as well as productivity.
+Compare your profit to the rest of the industry’s when competing with other companies.

-Using this profit margin ratio will give you insights about the direction your company is moving.
+Using this profit margin ratio will give you insights into the direction your company is moving.